-Bartlesville Radio » News » Bartlesville First United Methodist Church Enters the
+Bartlesville Radio » News » Bartlesville First United Methodist Names New Pastor

 Bartlesville

-Bartlesville First United Methodist Church Enters the
+Bartlesville First United Methodist Names New Pastor

 Tom Davis